legends2k/blog/content/note/git_concepts.md

 [^7]: `git reflog` shows these otherwise unreachable commits.
 You’ve time until `git gc` is run to make a commit reachable by adding a reference to it.
 [^8]: Not to be confused with `git clean` which removes untracked files from the working tree.
 [^9]: _Pro Git_ is explaining `reset`’s internals here, so it may sound like it won’t move `HEAD` but only the branch, but rest assured that it moves both.
+[^10]: I thought index is empty until something’s staged.
+However, [Pro Git][index internals] clarifies that index actually has "_all_ the file contents that were last checked out into your working directory!"
+Don’t believe me?
+Try `git ls-files -s`.
+You’ve to grok this to get why `git reset --mixed` works the way it does.